bitban/php-code-quality-tools/README.md

 ### Check Git Hooks

-Checks if Git hooks are installed.
+Checks if Git hooks are installed for current project.
 If not, it gives a hint to install them, but does not take any action automatically.

-`bin/php-cqtools hooks:check [<gitProjectPath>]`
+`bin/php-cqtools hooks:check`

-If `gitProjectPath` is not set, it takes current working directory as default value.

 ### Install Git Hooks

-Installs Git hooks into destination path.
-If destination path already exists, it is deleted and recreated.
+Installs Git hooks into .git/hooks/.
+If destination files already exist, the are backed up.

-`bin/php-cqtools hooks:install <hooksSourcePath> <hooksDestinationPath>`
+`bin/php-cqtools hooks:install`

-Files (hooks) are copied from hooksSourcePath to hooksDestinationPath.

 Git hooks managed are: